Conference exploring the role and use of data and evidence as key components in the development, design and delivery of good public services.

 Data and evidence are key components in the development, design and delivery of good, effective public services.

 Without them it is impossible to determine what is working (or not working), and why, at the different levels of delivery and reform and at the interfaces between those levels.

 For research and evidence to be useful to the development of new public services, they have to be able both to describe how things are, and to identify possible improvements.
 Producing and using evidence is costly, so methods are needed for deciding when and how evidence should be collected and analysed.

-In this event we will draw on our experiences of working across and with community planning partnerships to explore:
+In this event we drew on our experiences of working across and with community planning partnerships to explore:

 - the type of evidence used by those who work in our public services